RichardGerry/pipeline/README.md

 		.star_apply(ticker_update)
 ```

 The pipeline is then started by calling its 'run' method.

-Each item in the iterable provided
-at init will be sent through the pipeline individually with the output from one step
-serving as the input to the next step.
+Each item in the iterable provided at init will be sent through the pipeline individually with the output from one step serving as the input to the next step.

-'run' returns a tuple - first position is the output (ie a list containing the return values
-from the last applied function), second position is errors (any exceptions raised at any point
-in the pipeline)

 ```pycon
 >>> output, errors = pipe.run()
 ```

+'run' returns a tuple - first position is the output (a list containing the return values
+from the last applied function), second position is the errors (a list of any exceptions raised at any point
+in the pipeline)

 A few other notes:
-	- if a function returns 'None' then the item stops moving forward in the pipeline.
+* if a function returns 'None' then the item stops moving forward in the pipeline.
 This can be used as a way to filter results
-	- iter_apply is another method (not used above) and can be used to flatten results.
-		If a function returns an iterable but each item in the iterable needs to be
-		further processed individually you would call iter_apply.
-Each item in the input iterable
-		would have the 'func' (iter_apply param) applied to it along with any subsequently applied functions
+* iter_apply is another method (not used above) and can be used to flatten results.
+If a function returns an iterable but each item in the iterable needs to be further processed individually you would call iter_apply.
+Each item in the input iterable would have the 'func' (iter_apply param) applied to it along with any subsequently applied functions
-	- 'run' method returns exception objects (tuple second position) which can be used with the traceback module if you
-		need a full stack trace
+* 'run' method returns exception objects (tuple second position) which can be used with the traceback module if you need a full stack trace
-	- 'run' method blocks until all items have been processed
+* 'run' method blocks until all items have been processed
-	- star_apply was used in the example above to unpack a Mapping into keyword args.
-It can also be used
-		to unpack a Sequence into positional args
+* star_apply was used in the example above to unpack a Mapping into keyword args.
+It can also be used to unpack a Sequence into positional args